pmoscode/node-package-builder/Readme.md

 **cf.json**

-Here an example for an imaginary cloud foundry change (place it in "envs" folder):
+Here an example for an imaginary cloud foundry change (place it in "envs" folder by default):

 ```json
 {